bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Rain
+- Light Rain
-- 93% humidity
+- 92% humidity
 - 5 mph wind
 - 93% cloud cover
 - 42 AQI 🟩
-- 0.23 inches of rain in the past 24 hours
+- 0.28 inches of rain in the past 24 hours
-- 0.06 inches of rain expected in the next 48 hours
+- 0.05 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>